agourlay/omnibus/README.md

 }
 ```

-You get there all the informations you need about the topic and its subtopics.

-You can then interact with the topic in a REST fashion way.
+You get there almost all the informations you need to interact with a topic in a REST fashion way.

-With PUT it is only possible to push data to an existing topic.
+With PUT you can push data to an existing topic.

 > curl -X PUT http://localhost:8080/topics/animals -d "dolphins are the best"

 If you publish a message at the "/animals" level, all subtopics will receive it as well.

+It is possible to DELETE a topic and all its subtopics via a password protected administration API.

 And finally you can subscribe to the notifications on a topic.